yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Overview.md

 }
 ```
 - **Cards and buttons :**
 Skype for Business does not support cards and buttons in the Developer Preview.
-For preview, they are simply dropped and not shown to the user.
-Cards and buttons fallback to text will be added soon.
+For the Developer Preview, cards and buttons are not shown to the user if they are sent by a bot.
+Cards and buttons fallback to text support will be added soon.

 - **Groups :**
 A bot can be enabled for groups in outgoing bot scenarios.
 A bot can message multiple users in a group conversation.
 Skype for Business does not support adding an additional participant to a 1:1 bot conversation.